Apply for Grant Funding to Make a Difference Abroad!

 - Photocopy of valid U.S. passport or permanent resident card

-Grant awards are merit based.
+Christianson Grant awards are merit-based and awarded three times per year.
 Grant recipients will be notified approximately six to eight weeks after each grant deadline.
-Grants are disbursed to award recipients in two installments.
+Funds are disbursed to award recipients in two installments.
 The first installment is disbursed once the recipient’s arrival has been confirmed by a supervisor.
-The second installment is disbursed upon receipt of a completion report.
+The second installment is disbursed upon receipt of a completion report, due within 30 days of the project end-date.